usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 {% details What if a tenant remodels his store in a manner that would trigger the path of travel obligation, but the tenant has no authority to create an accessible path of travel because the common areas are under the control of the landlord?
 Does this mean the landlord must now make an accessible path of travel to the remodeled store? %}
 No.  Alterations by a tenant do not trigger a path of travel obligation for the landlord.
 Nor is the tenant required to make changes in areas not under his control.
+{% enddetails %}

-What costs can be included in determining whether the 20 percent disproportionality limitation has been met?
+{% details What costs can be included in determining whether the 20 percent disproportionality limitation has been met? %}
 Widening doorways, installing ramps, making bathrooms accessible, lowering telephones, relocating water fountains -- as well as any other costs associated with making the path of travel accessible -- can be included.
 {% enddetails %}

 {% details What if the cost of making an accessible path of travel would exceed the cost of the